 You may have seen this beautiful romantic red covered bridge in the remake of Stephen King’s horror movie, “It”.
 Or, maybe not.
 But what’s so special about the West Montrose Covered Bridge?
 Why do thousands of visitors come to this tiny village to see a centenary wooden structure?
-Why has it inspired painters, photographers, young couples in love, and countless other individuals worldwide to seek out this quaint location on the quiet banks of the Grand River?
+Why has it inspired painters, photographers, young couples in love, and countless other individuals worldwide to seek out this quaint spot on the quiet banks of the Grand River?

 - Location: This world famous attraction is located in a tiny rural Ontario village of 257 people

 - Dimensions: The bridge is 60 metres long (198 feet) with a 1.8 metre overhang at each end of the bridge (which, it turns out, is an unusual feature)

 - Historical Designations:

 - 1960: declared a Provincial Archeological and Historic Site

 - 2007: Township of Woolwich announces it as a cultural heritage site according to Part IV of the Ontario Heritage Act

 - 2018: became one of 8 structures in the Waterloo Region’s Heritage Bridge Recognition Program.
 It received the 2nd highest score of all of the Heritage Bridges in the area, with Kitchener’s Freeport Bridge in 1st and Cambridge’s Main Street Bridge in 3rd.
 Bridges need a score of 50+ points to be considered a heritage bridge.
 West Montrose’s pretty red covered bridge received a score of 76 points.